 Official or unofficial transcripts from your OD degree can be uploaded.
 No undergraduate transcripts are required.
 If unofficial, ensure that your institution’s name and full legal name are clearly visible.
-Also note you will be required to submit official, hard-copy transcripts to Graduate Division by October 2018.
+Also note you will be required to submit official, hard-copy transcripts to the Graduate Division if accepted to the program.

 NBEO scores should be uploaded to the “Writing Sample” section of the application (optional).